-Plant visits and training: training of Sublicensee technical engineers, at, as the case may be, the Sublicensee's facilities or the University's partners' facilities that are developing or using the licensed process and/or making and selling the Product.
-Scope of the training, training schedule to be determined between the Parties and the Sublicensee(s)
+Plant visits and training: training of Sublicensee technical engineers, at, as the case may be, the Sublicensee's facilities or CSIC facilities that are developing or using the licensed process and/or making and selling the Product.

-Direct assistance: qualified and experienced professional from or on behalf of the University to advise the Sublicensee on the use of Licenced Know-how for manufacture of the Products.
+Direct assistance: qualified and experienced professional from or on behalf of CSIC to advise the Sublicensee on the use of Licensed Know-how for manufacture of the Products.

-Consultation: Sublicensee shall have the right to contact the University by mail or telephone through representatives appointed by each party in relation to the use of Licenced Know-how, including without limitation for any quality and regulatory questions.
+Consultation: Sublicensee shall have the right to contact CSIC by mail or telephone through representatives appointed by each party in relation to the use of Licensed Know-how, including without limitation for any quality and regulatory questions.

-• Timeline: each transfer shall be performed within sixty (60) days from MPP's request, directly to the Sublicensee.
+• Timeline: each transfer shall be performed directly to the Sublicensee in the shortest time possible and in any case within 60 days from MPP's request.